amoilanen/blog/posts/information_language_intelligence.md

 Can we use a formal symbolic notation to try to define the concepts discussed and to build a formal mathematical theory that will model them?
 This can also be done, but we should be mindful of the hypothesis 1 (connection between applicability, simplicity and formality) and understand that our discussion may be unnecessarily narrowed down because of this.
 Also when striving for ultimate formality and strictness we should remember the Gödel theorem that shows that even the language of general relational logic is not formal enough and ultimate formality likely cannot be attained anyway.
 These are some of the reasons why we chose not to use any formal symbolic notation in the present essay, although this direction can certainly be researched further and we may be able to get more insight for some particular cases like it has been done in many other fields of mathematics and physics.

-Historically and especially in the last few of centuries the research in many fields has been too centered on the humans, which probably is no surprize, given that all such reseach was performed by humans.
+Historically and especially in the last few centuries the research in many fields has been too centered on humans, which probably is no surprise, given that all such research was performed by humans.
 As we saw in the essay the human intelligence is just one particular case of intelligence in general and it may be wrong to focus exclusively on human intelligence when trying to understand intelligence in general.
 Even the question whether 'the present' human level of intelligence can be exceeded by some machine may not be all that important as it seems at first and instead the further research can focus on other interesting related questions in the field of intelligence.
 But still it is possible to do further research on the intelligence of groups of people, how intelligence seems to evolve and what role the surrounding conditions can play.

 Equally it seems to be wrong to consider machine intelligence separate from human intelligence or other kinds of possible intelligence.
-In particular we disscussed that the intelligence is defined by the set of languages that are understood by it and not by an individual agent or whether this agent has a silicon, bionic or some other nature.
+In particular we disscussed that the intelligence is defined by the set of languages that are understood by it and not by an individual agent or whether this agent has a silicon, biological or some other nature.

 Yet another possible research direction involves sudying the relationship between different languages, what translation between languages can really mean, what metrics can we introduce for the way information is encoded by a particular language, and what classes of languages there are.
 An important thing is that in any such research languages should be understood in the broader sense that we used here.